mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 village level.
 Various regions of Deneb have formed village collectives

-- a collective of villages – whose councils may coordinate activities among a few million Nenlat over a few thousand square kilometres, yet larger organizations do not exist.
+- a collective of villages – whose councils may coordinate activities among a few million Nenlat over a few thousand square kilometers, yet larger organizations do not exist.
 For most Nenlat, even these organizations seem be unnecessary.
 Within the caste system, everyone has a duty and everyone knows their place.
 Age-old ritual governs most